Exhibitions, Events, Talks, Learning Projects and more – find out what’s happening at Drawing Room!

 Tannery Arts is a small, independent charity concerned with supporting the professional development of emerging and established artists through the provision of affordable studios, promoting their practice through opportunities to exhibit work, develop projects, generate partnerships with local authorities, private property owners and social housing organisations as well as engage in learning activities.

-Nowhere is here is curated by Drawing Room and taps into the capacity of drawing to capture the contingent quality of the natural environment and our complex relationship with it.
-The artists hail from different parts of the world including Finland, Israel, Switzerland, Botswana and England and all are establishing international reputations.
-Each brings a different relationship to the natural environment, be it imagined, experienced or remembered, emotional or dispassionate.
+This catalogue is published to coincide with Nowhere is here, curated by The Drawing Room.
+The international group exhibition taps into the capacity of drawing to capture the contingent quality of the natural environment and our complex relationship with it.
+Four of the artists have gravitated to London from different parts of the world and all are establishing international profiles.
+Each artist brings a different relationship to the natural environment, be it imagined, experienced or remembered, emotional or dispassionate.
 The artists use drawing to create hybrid worlds that could suggest a repositioning of our relationship to nature and society.